Azych1/Tap_the_Cat/README.md

 # Tap the Cat

-Scripts and demo images of the game being developed for the Yandex.Games WebGL platform
+Scripts and demo images of the game being developed in Unity for the Yandex.Games WebGL platform

 ![Icon 1](Screenshots/1.png)